Robustifying Algorithms of Learning Latent Trees with Vector Variables: Robustifying latent tree structure learning algorithms

 \subsection{Experimental results}

 We present simulation results to demonstrate the efficacy of the robustified algorithms.
 Samples are generated from a \ac{hmm} with $l_{\max}=3$ and $\mathrm{Diam}(\mathbb{T})=80$.
-The three conditions in Proposition \ref{prop:mono} are satisfied with $\alpha=1$.
 The Robinson-Foulds distance~\cite{robinson1981comparison} between the true and estimated trees is adopted to measure the performances of the algorithms.
 For the implementations of \ac{clrg} and \ac{rg}, we use the code from~\cite{choi2011learning}.
 Other settings and more extensive experiments are given in Appendix~\ref{app:num}.

 We consider three corruption patterns here. (i) {\em Uniform corruptions} are independent additive noises in $[-2A,2A]$; (ii) {\em Constant magnitude corruptions} are also independent additive noises but taking values in $\{-A,+A\}$ with probability $0.5$.
 These two types of noises are distributed randomly in $\mathbf{X}_1^n$; (iii) {\em \ac{hmm} corruptions} are generated by a \ac{hmm} which has the same structure as the original \ac{hmm} but has different parameters.
 They replace the entries in $\mathbf{X}_1^n$ with samples generated by the variables in the same positions.
 In our simulations, $A$ is set to $60$, and the number of corruptions $n_{1}$ is $100$.